 - before having sex with a new partner

-People who are at a high risk of contracting the virus, including sex workers, intravenous drug users, and those who regularly come into contact with bodily fluids, should get tested every 3-6 months.
+People who have a high risk of contracting the virus, including sex workers, people who use needles that may be shared, and those who regularly come into contact with bodily fluids, should get tested every 3 to 6 months.

 Risk assessment tool